Sing in me muse, and through me tell the story…

 Either writer—redemptive or admonishing—seeks some anchor outside the work.
 By locating the inner voice in some external force, a muse, whether divine or closer at hand, the writer can dissociate from that other world.
 It isn’t in me!
 It comes from Erato, or my lover, or my cat, or the messages on the television.
 The muse is a hedge against being swallowed by that inner world.
 Madness is a double edged sword, and there is divine madness in writing.
 “Much madness is divinest Sense,” Emily Dickinson begins her poem.
 The muse keeps the madness at a distance.

 I am not suggesting that writers are mad—that trope has little interest or value to me.
 Writers bear the weight of vision, and seek ways to allay that weight.
-Some retreat from the world, the noisiness of life interrupts the vision that animates their existence.
-Some bound into it, seeking febrile connections to the world, and allow all those connections to illuminate their visions.
+Some retreat from the —the noisiness of life interrupts the vision that animates their existence.
+Some bound into the world—seeking febrile connections to the world, and allowing all those connections to illuminate their visions.
 Some stop writing, and I believe that even then they suffer.
 I know so.
 Vision is persistent and obstinate.